GDoux/Perroquet-Subtitles-for-VLC/README.md

     * Initial Release tested on linux

 Main possible improvements:
--replace "freeze" by "wait" in (Re)play
+- replace "freeze" by "wait" in (Re)play
--support and test srt file for better compatibility -test and run on windows
+- support and test srt file for better compatibility
+- test and run on windows
--implement color code when "input" is getting close to "correction" -translate this readme in other languages
+- implement color code when "input" is getting close to "correction"
+- translate this readme in other languages

 ## License